joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7099787/2026/03/08/grand-canyon-vs-colorado-state-stream-how-to-watch-march-8/

 **Iran’s New Leader, Ayatollah Khamenei’s Son, Is a Mysterious Figure**\
-`The succession of the slain leader’s son is seen as a signal of the Islamic Republic’s defiance of Israel and the United States, and of continuity during crisis.`\
+`The succession of the slain leader’s son is seen as a signal of the Islamic republic’s defiance of Israel and the United States, and of continuity during crisis.`\
 https://nytimes.com/2026/03/08/world/middleeast/mojtaba-khamenei-iran-leader.html

 **76ers' Tyrese Maxey out next two games with sprained finger**\